-You can't exactly feel a chill in the air here in Orlando ... but Halloween season is upon us!
+You may not feel the chill in the air in sunny Orlando ... but before you know it Halloween season will be upon us!
 We attended the first Mickey's Not So Scary Halloween Party of the year to help you, the readers, plan ahead for a party night of your own.
 (OK, we may have had a TOTAL blast along the way ... but no surprise there, right?)

 The party we attended not only was the very first of the season, it was also sold out AND saw the debut of new party-exclusive ride experiences.
 And don't think we forgot to check out this year's delish snacks.